reowst/sdk/FAQ.md

 ## Wait what?
 Say that again...

 Every 10 seconds, suppliers compete on performance and price to carry your game's UDP traffic.
-Network Next steers your game traffic across this route, changing the route dynamically - _without your players knowing_ - once every 10 seconds if a better or cheaper route becomes available.
+Network Next steers your game traffic across this route, changing the route dynamically - _without your players noticing_ - once every 10 seconds if a better or cheaper route becomes available.

+## Does Network Next change the player route all the time?

+No. Typically Network Next finds a high quality route and sticks with it, however if the current route degrades, or if we find something significantly better, we are able to switch to that route seamlessly.

+## Do players notice when the route changes?

+No. It's completely seamless, but at the same time we do our best to minimize the number of route changes.

 ## Does Network Next violate Network Neutrality?